-1. Preliminaries & Setup: Bats, Balls; Field Dimensions; Measuring Distances; Minimum Team & Time to Wait, Late Players; Game Length & Run Rule; Defensive Playing Time & Positions; Substitutions.
+- 1. Preliminaries & Setup: Bats, Balls; Field Dimensions; Measuring Distances; Minimum Team & Time to Wait, Late Players; Game Length & Run Rule; Defensive Playing Time & Positions; Substitutions. - a.
+Bats - i.

-a.
-Bats

-i.
 Permitted Baseball Bats: All bats for all baseball divisions must be wood only (no wood composite or bamboo).
 There is no restriction on barrel size.
 However, bats used in the Grasshopper and Freshmen divisions can include any bat approved by the PSAL that season.
-No softball bats shall be used in hardball games.

-ii.
-Permitted Softball Bats: All softball bats must be no more 2 1⁄4 inches in diameter at its thickest part, no more than 34 inches in length and shall not exceed 38 ounces in weight.
+No softball bats shall be used in hardball games. - ii.
+Permitted Softball Bats: All softball bats must be no more 2 1⁄2 inches in diameter at its thickest part, no more than 34 inches in length and shall not exceed 38 ounces in weight.
 All bats must be marked "Official Softball" by the manufacturer; if this marking is worn off or unreadable, the umpire shall determine the bat's eligibility.
-No baseball bats are allowed.
+No baseball bats are allowed. - iii.

-iii.
 Penalties for using an Illegal Bat: Should an illegal bat be discovered after the first pitch to the batter using the illegal bat and before the first pitch to the next batter, the only penalty shall be that the batter using the illegal bat shall be called out.
-If discovered after the first pitch to the next batter, there shall be no penalty, except that the bat shall be removed from future play.

-b.
-Balls: The permitted baseballs are set forth in the following g chart: --- ----------
+If discovered after the first pitch to the next batter, there shall be no penalty, except that the bat shall be removed from future play. - b.
+Balls: The permitted baseballs are set forth in the following chart:

-Division Approved Ball Division Approved Ball Cubs Bantam DeBeers/Worth 93 or 93b, Rawlings Mustangs Broncos 11 inch RIF level 10, optic yellow, leather cover, red stitch.
-12 inch ball of any brand, as Super Bantam Grasshopper RBRO-1, Wilson 1082, or AD Starr 100 Colts High School long as is Optic yellow leather cover, red stitch, MAX .47 core, MAX compression 375 lbs.
-Freshmen Wilson A1010, OLB5, AD Starr 600
+Division Approved Ball Division Approved Ball Cubs DeBeers/Worth 93 or 93b, Rawlings RBRO-1, Wilson 1082, or AD Starr 100 Mustangs 11 inch RIF level 10, optic yellow, leather cover, red stitch.
+Bantam Super Bantam Grasshopper Broncos Colts High School 12 inch ball of any brand, as long as is Optic yellow leather cover, red stitch, MAX .47 core, MAX compression 375 lbs.
+Freshmen Wilson A1010, OLB5, AD Starr 600 c.
+Field Dimensions - Base Paths & Pitching Distances: The base path and pitching distances are set forth in the following chart.